Rational1ty/canvas-lms/README.md

 ## Usage

-After downloading this repo, run the program with `python`:
+After downloading this repo (go to Code > Download Zip), run the program with `python`:
 ```sh
 python mark_as_read.py <auth_token>
 ```